867-Jige/automation-create-vueRoute-plugin/README.md

   },
   /**
    * type: object
-   * Configuration information for each page.
+   * Configuration for each page.
 Requirements:
-   * 1. The key is the parent directory name of the `index.vue` file, and the value is the configuration information of the page.
+   * 1. key is the parent directory name of index.vue, value is page configuration
-   * 2. The configuration information must be an object.
+   * 2. Configuration must be an object
-   * 3. The configuration information must include a `title`.
+   * 3. Configuration must include title
    */
   pagesConfig: {
     user: {